Confederate Monument of Morganfield

 The Confederate Monument of Morganfield, Kentucky is a monument to Confederate soldiers from surrounding Union County, Kentucky, of which Morganfield is the county seat.
-It is in the northernmost corner of the City Cemetery/Odd Fellows Cemetery just outside downtown Morganfield.
+It is in the easternmost corner of the Masonic Cemetery just outside downtown Morganfield.
 During the War "Union" County was mostly a Confederate-sympathizing county.
 The county produced 657 soldiers for the Confederacy, but only 187 for the Union, although 131 African-Americans joined the Union forces in 1864.
 In July 1862, Union forces at Caseyville, Kentucky threatened to arrest everyone in the town of treason, eventually freeing all but nineteen citizens.
 A skirmish in Morganfield on September 1, 1862, resulted in a Confederate victory.

 The monument consists of a limestone base supporting a white marble obelisk.
 Inscribed on the monument were the names of sixty-four soldiers who had died in battle, and stated that "Union County mourns the loss of:".
 Due to its age, much of its text is now illegible.

 Nathan Bedford Forrest led the first troops to enter the county during the War on a scouting expedition in November 1861.
 In 1864 there was much guerrilla activity in the area.

 On July 17, 1997, the Confederate Monument of Morganfield was one of sixty-one different monuments related to the Civil War in Kentucky placed on the National Register of Historic Places, as part of the Civil War Monuments of Kentucky Multiple Property Submission.